 Image credit: Munchkins and Mayhem

-There is no particular tutorial for this one, except grab a paper bag, tie the top with string and let the kids decorate the Indian teepees!
+There is no particular tutorial for this one, except grab a paper bag, tie the top with string, cut an opening and let the kids decorate the Indian teepees!

 I hope this serves as an inspiration on Thanksgiving Day!

-If you found this post useful, please share with your friends!
+If you loved this post, please share it with your friends!